Information for International Scholars

 Due to housing shortage, it has become quite difficult to find accommodation in Germany.
 Therefore, you should start looking for accommodation as early as possible.

-In our Housing Guide, you find detailled information and advice on finding accommodation in Germany and formalities that go along with housing.
-If you have questions or need additional support, please contact us.
+In our Housing Guide, you find detailed information and advice on finding accommodation in Germany and formalities that go along with housing.
+If you have any questions or need additional support, please contact us.

 Bring important documents